 In this article, we explain the term "Kansai," which designates the region located in the mid-west area of the main island of Japan.
 We mention the region's prefectures and some of its famous places to visit.

 The Kansai Region comprises the mid-western area of Honshu, the largest of the islands that makes up the Japanese archipelago, found in the center of the country.
 The region consists of six prefectures.

 The Kansai Region encompasses the prefectures of Osaka, Kyoto, Hyogo, Nara, Shiga and Wakayama.
 There is another appellation for this area when Mie prefecture is added: Kinki Region, which is often used in the names of local companies and groups in the area.

-In Osaka you will find Umeda and Dōtonbori, places where you can shop and enjoy the local cuisine, as well as the Osaka Aquarium Kaiyūkan and theme parks.
+In Osaka, you will find Umeda and Dotonbori, places where you can shop and enjoy local food, as well as the Osaka Aquarium Kaiyukan and theme parks.
 You will never run out of things to do in Osaka.
-In Kyoto, which is also known as the capital of the West, you will find Kinkakuji Temple and Kiyomizu Temple; there is a nearly unlimited amount of temples and shrines to be found here.